PreSight: Enhancing Autonomous Vehicle Perception with City-Scale NeRF Priors: Dicussion and Conclusion

 \section{Dicussion and Conclusion}

-\textbf{Limitations.} Our approach depends on accurate ego-vehicle poses and camera sensors, typically provided by GPS and IMU systems, which might not be readily available in crowdsourced data.
-Future efforts could focus on improving localization and pose estimation, or exploring alternative self-supervised reconstruction methods like 3D Gaussian Splatting\cite{kerbl3Dgaussians}, offering promising directions for further research.
+\textbf{Limitations.} Our approach relies on accurate ego-vehicle poses and camera sensors, usually provided by GPS and IMU systems, which might not be readily available in crowdsourced data.
+Future efforts could aim to reduce the prior memory size or exploring alternative self-supervised reconstruction methods like 3D Gaussian Splatting\cite{kerbl3Dgaussians}, offering promising directions for further research.

 \textbf{Conclusion.} In this paper, we introduced PreSight, a novel framework that autonomously constructs static, city-scale priors for enhancing online perception in subsequent traversals.
 Our experiments on the nuScenes dataset demonstrate the framework's effectiveness and its wide applicability across various perception models.